hirschsn/aarch64-testbench/README.md

 - Q: Can this be extended to other architectures besides Aarch64?

     A: Yes, if QEmu and gdb-multiarch support the architecture.

+- Q: Can I use this in my project?

+    A: Yes, absolutely.